Needle

 Production Designs

 I call this one "Inspector CreepyGuy" because he looks very creepy indeed.
 I can only guess at his intended role in the game.
-Most likely to tell that Wily stole Gamma (a position better suited to Dr. Light anyway).

-From R20.
+From MMOCW.
 A sketch of the ...
 Rockbuster!?
+No info is given and even the Rockbuster is a guess.

 Protoman went through a number of changes as he evolved.
-The helmetless look probably lasted a while because there's an old Rockman 3 commercial that uses this design (albeit with a red scarf and not a yellow one).
-Articafts of this still exist in the game, but ... more on that later.
+The helmetless look probably lasted a while because there's an old Rockman 3 commercial that uses this design (albeit with a red scarf and not a yellow one) and it also appeared in the Rockman 3 manual.
+It was changed because they didn't want the player to think Megaman was attacking a human.

 Beta Information